ericproffitt/TopicModelsVB.jl/HMTM/HMTMREADME.md

 # Hidden Markov Topic Model

-The hidden markov topic model (HMTM), is a topic model which takes word order into account.
+The hidden markov topic model (HMTM) is a topic model which takes word order into account.

 The original paper (which uses Gibbs sampling), can be found here: http://www.mjandrews.net/papers/andrews.cogsci.2009.pdf